FRRouting/frr/doc/user/bgp.rst

    Show all enabled debugs.

-.. index:: [no] debug neighbor-events
+.. index:: [no] debug bgp neighbor-events
-.. clicmd:: [no] debug neighbor-events
+.. clicmd:: [no] debug bgp neighbor-events

    Enable or disable debugging for neighbor events.
 This provides general information on BGP events such as peer connection / disconnection, session establishment / teardown, and capability negotiation.

-.. index:: [no] debug updates
+.. index:: [no] debug bgp updates
-.. clicmd:: [no] debug updates
+.. clicmd:: [no] debug bgp updates

    Enable or disable debugging for BGP updates.
 This provides information on BGP UPDATE messages transmitted and received between local and remote instances.

-.. index:: [no] debug keepalives
+.. index:: [no] debug bgp keepalives
-.. clicmd:: [no] debug keepalives
+.. clicmd:: [no] debug bgp keepalives

    Enable or disable debugging for BGP keepalives.
 This provides information on BGP KEEPALIVE messages transmitted and received between local and remote